 Standard Compact Disc Diameter

-The compact disc or CD is an audio and data storage medium that was Standard Compact Discdeveloped originally by Sony and Philips.
+The compact disc or CD is an audio and data storage medium that was developed originally by Sony and Philips.
 Thanks to a number of technological advancements, this particular format was expanded to include Enhanced CD, CD-i and PictureCD.
 It was also the foundation of other reliable digital data storage formats like the Super Video Compact Discs, the rewritable media CD-RW and CD-ROM.
 It addition to these interesting details, it is also important to know the standard compact disc diameter.

 The Diameter of a Standard Compact Disc